withgemini/getCleanDataFinal/README.md

 6. The trainData and testData were merged into allData dataset
 7. The columns with mean and standard deviation for each variable were identified and a subset of allData was created as subsetMeanStr dataset

-To create tidyData.txt the allData dataset from previous transformations was used
+To create tidyData.txt the allData dataset from previous transformations was used and the following transformations were performed:

 1. The columns with only means for each variable were identified and a subset of allData was created
 2. Using melt function from reshape2 package the tidyMelt was created